top of page

 Governance Board

-The TVNP’s Governance Board brings together senior representatives from across the region, reflecting the range of sectors needed to deliver nature recovery at scale
+The TVNP Governance Board brings together senior representatives from across the region, reflecting the range of sectors required to deliver nature recovery at scale.

-The Board includes leaders from industry, local authorities, environmental organisations, academia and agriculture- ensuring decisions are shaped by diverse experience and real world experience.
+The Board includes leaders from industry, local authorities, environmental organisations, academia and agriculture — ensuring decisions are informed by a broad range of expertise and practical experience.

-Through collaborative leadership, the Board provides strategic direction, oversight and accountability aligning environmental priorities with economic growth and ensuring action across the Tees Valley is coordinated, credible and deliverable.
+Through collaborative leadership, the Board provides strategic direction, oversight and accountability — ensuring environmental priorities are aligned with economic growth and delivered effectively across the Tees Valley.

 Key Responsibilities: